sfigg/commercialization-public/manufacture/desktop/how-push-button-reset-features-work.md

 **The Refresh your PC feature can be summarized in the following steps:**

+Note that if using Auto-apply folders, you don't need to supply scripts for any of the extensibility points.
+If you have extensibility points, they will take precedence over the Auto-apply folders, and Auto-apply folders won't be processed.

 1. PC boots into the Windows Recovery Environment (Windows RE).
 2.  **EXTENSIBILITY POINT A**: OEMs can optionally add a script here.
 (See [Extensibility points](#extensibility-points) later in this topic).